bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 - `Premium` = `IntrinsicValue` + `TimeValue`
 - Its rare that you want options to be exercised, except for **Covered Calls** or **Covered Puts**.

-### Flexible strategies
+### Options Bring Flexibility

 Several strategies that allow you to profit from different market scenarios:

-Directional plays:
+**Directional plays**:

-- **Bullish**: Buy calls to profit from price increases
+- Bullish: Buy calls to profit from price increases
-- **Bearish**: Buy puts to profit from price decreases
+- Bearish: Buy puts to profit from price decreases

-Non-directional strategies:
+**Non-directional strategies**:

-- **Straddle**: Buy both a call and put at the same strike price.
+- Straddle: Buy both a call and put at the same strike price.
 You profit if the stock makes a large move in _either_ direction, regardless of which way it goes.
 This bets on volatility, not direction.
-- **Sideways/range-bound**: Sell options (like iron condors or strangles) to collect premiums when you expect the stock to stay relatively flat
+- Sideways: Sell options (like iron condors or strangles) to collect premiums when you expect the stock to stay relatively flat

-Risk management:
+**Risk management**:

 - Hedge existing stock positions against losses
 - Cap your downside to just the premium paid (when buying options)
 - Generate income by selling options against stocks you own (covered calls)

-Leverage:
+**Leverage**:

 - Control large amounts of stock with relatively small capital
 - Amplify gains (and losses) compared to owning the stock directly